 Collaborating with other campuses

 Because G Suite is widely used in the University of North Carolina system of schools, administrators like Young can easily share ideas for improving processes.
-For example via a Google Hangout, a “Monthly Admin Hangout” brings admins together from across the UNC system to talk about new ways to use G Suite.
+For example, via a Google Meet, a 'Monthly Admin Meet' brings admins together from across the UNC system to talk about new ways to use G Suite.

-“You rarely have an issue that other admins can’t help you work through,” Young says.
-“It helps that we’re all using Google so we can interact on the same platform–the Hangouts give us an easy way to solve problems."
+'You rarely have an issue that other admins can’t help you work through,' Young says.
+'It helps that we’re all using Google so we can interact on the same platform –the Meet give us an easy way to solve problems.\'